ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 1. Log in to Zendesk with a user ID with an Administrative role.

 1. Upload the application to Zendesk Chat as a new private app.
-Paste the app credentials when they are requested.
+When credentials are requested, paste the app credentials that you copied earlier.

     See [Private apps ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://chat.zendesk.com/hc/en-us/articles/115010754368-Managing-your-installed-apps-in-Zendesk-Chat).

-## Configuring message routing
+### Configuring message routing
 {: #deploy-zendesk-config-backup}

 Assign human agents as backups for the assistant in case the assistant needs to transfer an in-progress conversation to a human.
-You can choose a different agent or organization to be the backup contact for each dialog branch.
+You can choose a different agent or department to be the backup contact for each dialog branch.

 To set up routing assignments for escalations from the assistant to a human, complete the following steps: